Iran says plane at airport leased to Ghana after U.S.-flagged plane sighting

 Iran and world powers are engaged in negotiations over Tehran’s disputed nuclear program.
 Some international sanctions imposed over its program have been eased temporarily after a deal was reached last year.
 Washington has said the lifting of sanctions can only happen “in total” after a comprehensive deal is reached.

-Mahama is an ally of the United States and U.S. President Barack Obama visited Ghana in 2009.

-Reporting by Mehrdad Balali; Additional reporting by Kwasi Kpodo and Matthew Mpoke Bigg in Accra and Will Dunham in Washington, Editing by Yara Bayoumy and Raissa Kasolowsky
+Reporting by Mehrdad Balali; Editing by Angus MacSwan; Editing by Yara Bayoumy